fredzica/algorithms-and-data-structures/README.md

 ## Stack

 The stack abstraction allows for placing elements and retrieving only the most recent, just as a real-world stack.
+The policy here is LIFO (last in first out)

 ### Operations